microsoft/snmalloc/docs/security/VariableSizedChunks.md

 ## Chunk map representation

-In snmalloc 0.6.0, we are using a two level global map.
-Each entry in the top-level of the global map contains
+In snmalloc 0.6.0, we are using a two-level global map.
+The top-level entries each contain two pointers (with other fields and flags bit-packed into known-zero bits).
+For a region of memory being used as a slab, its top-level entry contains

 * sizeclass of memory in the chunk (it may be either part of a large allocation, or a slab of small allocations)
 * which allocator is responsible for this memory
-* a pointer to additional meta-data

-The final entry is a pointer to the second level of the map.
+* a pointer to the associated second-level entry of the map.
-The second level entry can be shared.
+  A given second level entry may be pointed to by each of a contiguous span of one or more top-level entries.

 This representation allows multiple 16KiB chunks of memory to have the same meta-data.
 For instance: